Avd-ai/ML-on-Azure/README.md

 'automl_dataset.parquet' is the same dataset in parquet format that we used for Azure.

-Run_TwoClass.docx file explains the steps taken to preprocess data and build the model.
+Run1_TwoClass.docx file explains the steps taken to preprocess data and build the model.